Closing time effect: The first experiment

 James W. Pennebaker et al. (1979) conducted the first experiment testing this observation.
 Using 52 males and 51 females as subjects at three bars near a college campus, experimenters asked individuals the following question: "On a scale from 1 to 10, where 1 indicates 'not attractive', 5 indicates 'average', and 10 indicates 'extremely attractive,' how would you rate the opposite-sex individuals here tonight."
 The experimenters took this survey at 9:00 pm, 10:30 pm and at midnight.
 Results showed that individuals' perception of people's attractiveness in the bar increased the later it got.

 Theory

 The freedom of potentially going home with someone in the bar is threatened as the night comes closer to ending, according to the reactance theory.
-Dissonance theory has also been suggested as an explanation, proposing that as the night progresses, individuals’ intentions to leave with someone becomes stronger; however, leaving the bar with someone who they may find unattractive causes dissonance, increasing the perceived attractiveness of the potential mate.
+Dissonance theory has also been suggested as an explanation, proposing that as the night progresses, individuals’ intentions to leave with someone become stronger; however, leaving the bar with someone who they may find unattractive causes dissonance, increasing the perceived attractiveness of the potential mate.